Reworking Your Relationship

 Confession

-I see how God has helped us/me to be more patient, kind, loving, giving, and caring, when it was the last thing we/I thought was needed at the time.
+We see how God has helped each of us to be more patient, kind, loving, giving, and caring when it was the last thing either of us thought was needed at the time.
 But it has been and is important.

-We’ve gone through so many tough times together in our 45+ years of marriage.
-And yet, as we’ve looked to God to help us through them and to find new “normals” God has been faithful.
 Sometimes we just didn’t know if we could make it, or that we would ever find our smile again.
 Each of us have even wondered if our love for one another could grow again.
 And yet God is amazing in the ways in which He brings good out of even the worst of times and situations.
-He has been our “very present help in a time of need.”
+He has been our “very present help in a time of trouble.”
 And over-all, it’s been good, very, very good.

-And the bonus is that He has helped us to personally change in positive ways.
-Plus, He has helped us to love one another more than I ever thought possible on our wedding day.
+And the bonus is that He has helped us to love one another more than either of us ever thought possible on our wedding day.

 Reworking with Hope

 To those of you who need it, I want to close with the simple prayer.
 It is inspired by the writings of Margaret and Erling.
-I pray this with all my hearts for you and for us:
+We pray this with all our hearts for you and for us:

 “Heavenly potter, our Heavenly Father, please put Your hand over ours as we yield to You to mold our marriage in the way that You know is best, beyond anything we can do as simple human beings.”